rertzer/ft_cybersecurity_projects/snow_crash/level08/level08.md

-# Level 08 - This Is Not a Token
+# Level 08 - This Is Not A Token

-## Home content
+## Home Content

-- Here we have a level08 executable and a token file who cannot be read.
+- Here we have a `level08` executable and a `token` file who cannot be read.

 ```
 sh